tldr-pages/tldr/pages/common/fdupes.md

 `fdupes {{directory1}} -R {{directory2}}`

-- Search recursively and prompt for file to preserve, deleting all other duplicates
+- Search recursively and prompt for file to preserve, deleting all other duplicates:

 `fdupes -rd {{directory}}`

-- Search recursively and delete duplicates without prompting
+- Search recursively and delete duplicates without prompting:

 `fdupes -rdN {{directory}}`